gam6itko/docs/docs/en/container/scopes.md

 # Container — IoC Scopes

 Building long-lasting applications requires proper management of context.
-In many systems, you can no longer treat user requests as global singletons stored across services.
+In demonized applications, you can no longer treat user requests as global singletons stored across services.

 This means you need to explicitly request context when processing user input.
-Spiral provides an easy way to manage this using an IoC (Inversion of Control) container scopes.
+Spiral provides an elegant way to manage this using IoC (Inversion of Control) container scopes.

 Scopes allow you to create isolated contexts where you can redefine services and manage their lifecycle.

-## How to Create an Isolated Scope
+## Creating Isolated Scopes

 To create an isolated context, use the `Container::runScope()` method.
-The first argument is a `Scope` object that contains all the scope options, and the second is a function that will run inside this scope.
+The first argument is a `Scope` object that contains scope options, and the second is a function that will run inside this scope.
 The result of this function is returned by `runScope()`.

-For example, you can redefine custom bindings to the scope by passing them in the `Scope` object:

 ```php
 $result = $container->runScope(